Public Pier — No Fishing License Required

 Scene Three — You’re helping to put on a fishing clinic for newbies and you are busy cutting bait, rigging up rods and reels, showing people how to cast, helping net fish, untangling lines, and running around taking pictures—near the front of the pier.

 Finally, just about the time when you are ready to pack up, someone says, “what did you think of that shark?”
 “What shark?”
 “The great white that was cruising up and down the pier out toward the end!”
 “What?”
-Yes, it turned out that a great white had decided to visit the pier during a class I was helping to give in 2017.
+Yes, it turned out that a great white had decided to visit the pier during the class I was helping to present in 2017.

 Scene Four — If I’ve ever felt like I was in a movie, it was at this pier.
 Picture an early April morning in San Clemente, the kind of serendipitous morning that helps travel writers wax poetic and draw commissions from travel agencies.
 I had arrived at the parking lot about 5:15 A.M., headed down the incline to the pier, and stopped just past the breaker area where an overhead light on the pier afforded illumination for the darkness before the dawn.